ferralespereira/foro-angular/README.md

 * Edit the "*.conf" file in your apache, in my case:
 * got to `cd /etc/apache2/sites-enabled`
 * eject: `sudo nano 000-default.conf`
-* configure the file like this to tell the server where yor web site:
+* configure the file like this to tell the server where is your web site:

 ```
 <VirtualHost 127.0.0.3:80>